benblazak/ergodox-firmware/src/keyboard/ergodox/teensy-2-0.md

     * PD6 (the onboard LED) already has a defined level (low), so there's no reason to set internal pull-up enabled on it.
 If we do, it will source current to the LED, which is fine, but unnecessary.
-    * We want the row pins 'hi-Z' initially (set as input with pull-up disabled), and the column pins set as input with internal pull-up enabled.
-We'll cycle through driving the row pins low (setting them as output) and checking the column pins in the update function.
+    * We want the columns to be hi-Z when that column's not being scanned, drive low when it is, and the rows to be input with pull-up enabled.
+      We'll cycle through driving the columns low and scanning all rows.
+        * To set a pin hi-Z on this board, set it as input with pull-up disabled.
         * Switching the row pins between hi-Z and drive low (treating them as if they were open drain) seems just as good as, and a little safer than, driving them high when the row's not active.